top of page

 DSC_6031.jpg

-The AFTC farrier apprenticeship program has distinct outcomes and requirements for each of the three years.
+The AFTC certification program has distinct outcomes and requirements for each of the levels.
 To get a better understanding of these outcomes, you can click on the PDFs provided below.
-These documents contain comprehensive information on what you can anticipate achieving throughout each year of the program.
+These documents contain information on what to expect and is required at each level.

 DSC_5966.jpg